maixnor/wu-quartz/content/Describing Qualitative and Quantitative Data.md

 - range is $[0, 1]$
 - height of function value is
 - jump size at $x_2$ is relative frequency of points between current $x_2$ and previous $x_1$
-	- if not cummulative distribution then the amount of values between $x_2$ and $x_1$ is always $1$, therefore it is the relative frequency of that value
+	- if not cumulative distribution then the amount of values between $x_2$ and $x_1$ is always $1$, therefore it is the relative frequency of that value
 ### Scatter Plot
 - pairing x and y values graphically (drawing a dot)
 - used in [[Regression]] and [[Correlation Analysis]]